-In this section, we propose a divide-and-conquer approach to reduce the computational complexity of the global optimal algorithm.
 A straightforward divide-and-conquer approach is to cover surveillance spots one by one using the CSA solver and then combine all local solutions into a global solution.
 As the cost for finding each local solution is small, the overall time complexity will be polynomial with respect to the number of surveillance spots.
-However, a key challenge for implementing this approach is that the local problems (i.e., sensor placements for individual surveillance spots) are dependent.
-This is because the shared sensors contribute to the detection performance of multiple fusion regions.
-As a result, solving the local problems separately without considering the interdependence between local solutions may result in an inefficient global solution.
-We now illustrate this issue using the following example.
+However, a key challenge for implementing this approach is that the local problems (i.e., sensor placements for individual surveillance spots) are dependent, because the shared sensors contribute to the detection performance of multiple fusion regions.
+As a result, solving the local problems separately without considering the interdependence between local solutions results in an inefficient solution.
+We now illustrate this issue using an example.